-Apr 24 2012 - With margins for manufacturers getting so slim and laptops being priced so close to a desktop, there are very few low cost desktops left in the market.
+Oct 4 2012 - With margins for manufacturers getting so slim and laptops being priced so close to a desktop, there are very few low cost desktops left in the market.
 Still, if you want a basic desktop PC to use around the house or office that costs under $400 you have a few options to choose from.
 Check out my various selections for the best budget desktops for a variety of different tasks or prices.

-With a list price of $350 and often prices less thanks to specials, the HP Pavilion p6-2420t is one of the most affordable desktop PCs on the market.
-The basic configuration is pretty typical including a Pentium G2020 dual core processor, 4GB of memory, 500GB hard drive and dual layer DVD burner.
+With a list price of $350 and often priced less thanks to specials, the HP 110-010xt is one of the most affordable desktop PCs on the market.
+The basic configuration is pretty typical including a Pentium G2020T dual core processor, 4GB of memory, 500GB hard drive, dual layer DVD burner and even wireless networking.
 The system is also fully customizable with a number of upgrades options at the time of order.
-The best options are an upgraded hard drive and wireless networking which will bring the price up to around $400 but you can always keep them off if you want to spend as little as possible.
+The best options are an upgraded hard drive which will bring the price up to around $400 but you can always keep them off if you want to spend as little as possible.

 Dell's Inspiron 660s is a solid overall choice for those looking at a low cost system.
 The base price for the system is just $400 but can often be found for around $350.
 The system is pretty typical of most desktop at this price point including a Pentium G2030 dual core processor, 4GB DDR3 memory, 500GB hard drive, dual layer DVD burner and 802.11b/g/n wireless networking.
 The best part is that the system features USB 3.0 which is lacking on most at this price point.
 This is a slim desktop computer system meaning that it can fit in more places within a house but it also does restrict some of the internal upgrade options.